 "THE SPARTAN .- The Carolina Spartan, we think, is mistaken.
-It was a letter of ours that called out the reply from Judge Butler.-Newberry Rising Sun.
+It was a letter of ours that called out the reply from Judge Butler .- Newberry Rising Sun.

-The Spartan gave credit to the Sun in publishng Judge Butler's letter, and the subsequent alluing Judge Butler's letter, and the subsequent and sion was in the same direction.
-We only stated that the Mercury had called on our Senators for their violation when unknown to it, they had already been given.
-Our language may have been ambiguous, but we think the Sun will see that it did not attribute the answer of our Senators to the regular, and loss likely to complicate the matter call of our Charleston cotemporary.

-KANSAS.-The committee at Abbeville have made a report, of which the following is an extract; "The Committee are happy to announce to their fellow-citizens that eleven true and gallant men-Dr. P. M. Pelot, J. H. Connor, G. W. Connor, W. A. Graydon, J. T. McNeill, William Ap-pleton, William McGill, Alexander McNeill, and Andrew N. Darricott-have enrolled their names as emigrants, and that handsome contributions of money have been made.
-The committee are encouraged by their present success to he twenty-five or thirty men will be enrolled, and ample funds to equip them obtained, by the day ap-pointed for their departure." or thirty men will be enrolled, and ----
+The Spartan gave credit to the Sun in publishing Judge Butler's letter, and the subsequent allusion was in the same direction.
+We only stated that the Mercury had ealled on our Senators for their opinions, when, unknown to it, they had already been given.
+Our language may have been ambiguous, but we think the San will see that it made a report, of which the following is an extract: "The Committee are happy to announce to their fellow-citizens that eleven true and gallant men-Dr. P. M. Pelot, J. H. Connor, G. W. Connor, Be W. A. Graydon, J. T. MeNeill, William Ap-pleton, William McGill, Alexander McNeill, and Andrew N. Darricett-have enrolled their names is emigrants, and that handsome contributions of oney have been made.
+The committee are encouraged by their present success to hope that twenty-five or thirty men will be enrolled, and ample funds to equip them obtained, by the day apinted for their departure."
+P. T. BARNUM AND DIS FAILURE .- On Thursday

-P. T. BARNUM AND DIS FAILURE .- On Thursday "The engine, tender and fuel, are the floor, and carried off successfully the Mr. P. T. Barnum was put under examination be to get clear of, but that does not justify stationary, and the power used to draw package containing the money and books. fore Judge Hoffman, in New York, relative to his property, at the suit of Cushing & Co., who have obtained judgment against him.
-The Mirror save: "Mr. B. was questioned also on Friday as to his present means of living, and stated that he took boarders, and had the vegetable product of Bridgeport farm of last summer.
-He had triends who uld keep him from starving and had tendered him money.
-In reply to the qu stion, he acknowl-edged that he had a gold watch, which he would produce if required to do so; also, a diamond ring.
-Being asked if he had a piano forte, he said yes. but it was mortgaged for all it was worth, as well as other furniture.
+Mr. P. T. Barnum was put under examination be fore Judge Hoffman, in New York, relative to his property, at the suit of Cushing & Co., who have obtained judgment against him.
+The Mirror says: "Mr. B. was questioned also on Friday as to his present means of living, and stated that he took boarders, and halt e vegetable product of Bridge-port farm of last summer.
+He had friends who add keep him from starving and had tendered him money.
+In reply to the qu stion, he acknowl-edged that he had a gold watch, which he would [Jacksonville News, March 22. produce if required to do so; also, a diamond ring.
+Being asked if he had a piano forte, he said yes, but it was mortgaged for all it was worth, as well as other furniture.